A robot that takes care of weeding in the fields - all by itself

 The tracking camera, in combination with its precise IMU, is used to estimate the position of the system and use this information to optimize the row-detection over several frames.

 The steering mechanism of choice is swerve drive.
 The concept is implemented by allowing each wheel to orient itself independently.
 This allows for turning on the spot as well as crab steering which gives the system the means to cope with uneven terrain.
 To provide the necessary steering torque, maxon motors in combination with maxon planetary gearboxes are implemented.
 Additionally – to measure the wheel’s orientation – absolute encoders from the company Baumer are integrated within the steering mechanism.

 The casing presents our work to the outside and is the first impression we make.
 Therefore, we were looking to present the futuristic autonomous aspect of our project, as well as the easy to use, agricultural aspect.

-So we tried to bring this into a form that allows to excite without overloading the viewer.
+So we tried to bring this into a form that allows to excite without overwhelming the viewer.

-The bended alluminium is light and gives the robot a shiny look.
+The bent aluminium is light and gives the robot a shiny look.

 Behind the casing a LED feeds the current status of the robot back to the user.

-Hatches on the side allow for easy access to the electronics and board computer.
+Hatches on the side allow for easy access to the electronics and on-board computer.

-“The casing allows us to promote our idea to a broader crowd of people “
+“The casing allows us to promote our idea to a broader group of people “